TheLakeMan/Hyperion/examples/audio/voice_detection/README.md

 # Voice Activity Detection Example

-This example demonstrates how to use TinyAI's audio processing capabilities to perform real-time voice activity detection (VAD).
-Voice activity detection is a fundamental component in many audio applications, such as speech recognition, voice assistants, and audio compression.
+This example demonstrates how to use Hyperion's audio processing capabilities to perform real-time voice activity detection (VAD).
+Voice activity detection is a fundamental component in many audio applications, suchg as speech recognition, voice assistants, and audio compression.

 ## Overview